Tips for optimizing indoor home humidity levels

 - Wood furniture and floor damage from excessive dryness

 Sensi™ Wi-Fi Programmable Thermostat can help you to be aware of your home humidity levels in order to minimize risk and maximize comfort.
-The air humidity in your home is easily viewed in the mobile app, right above your temperature set point.
+View the air humidity in your home in the mobile app, right above your temperature set point.
 You can also view this number in the web portal.

 While clothing, fitness level and personal preference all come into play, the average range for optimal health is between 30 and 50 percent.
 However, the weather outside does come into play so colder temperatures do dictate humidity levels on the lower end.
 For example, if the outside temperature is 10°, then the recommended indoor humidity level is 30%.
 If the outside temperature is 20°, then the indoor home humidity level is 35%, etc.

 How can you manage your winter indoor home humidity level?